bhavsec/reconspider/README.md

 ENTER 0 - 7 TO SELECT OPTIONS

 1. IP                Enumerate  information  from  IP Address
 2. URL               Gather  information  about given Website
 3. WHOIS             Gather domain  registration  information
-4. DNS MAP        Map DNS records associated with the target
+4. DNS MAP           Map DNS  records associated  with target
 5. PORT SCAN         Discover hosts and services on a network
 6. NS LOOKUP         Obtain domain name or IP address mapping
-7. HONEYPOT       Check if it's honeypot or a real control system
+7. HONEYPOT          Check if it's honeypot or a real  system
+8. UPDATE            Update ReconSpider to its latest version

-0. EXIT           Exit from ReconSpider Framework
+0. EXIT              Exit from  ReconSpider  to your terminal
 ```